 In 2017, an international team of researchers joined MNCH archaeologist Dennis Jenkins (pictured) at Oregon's Paisley Caves to help resolve a scholarly debate about how and when people first came to the Americas.

 Led by Newcastle University landscape archaeologist Lisa-Marie Shillito, the team gathered samples of organic matter and sediment to zero in on the age of the desiccated feces, or coprolites, that Jenkins first uncovered at the site over ten years ago.
-The results of their study were published last week in a Science Advances article coauthored by Shillito and her team along with Jenkins and MNCH archaeological research director Tom Connolly.
+The results of their study were published in 2020 in a Science Advances article coauthored by Shillito and her team along with Jenkins and MNCH archaeological research director Tom Connolly.